Thairo Estrada Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.19 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.19 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender 79 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Rockies pitchers combine to surrender 79 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Seabold (1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched) makes the start for the Rockies, his seventh of the season.
+- The Rockies are sending Anderson (0-0) to the mound for his fifth start of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts through 26 2/3 innings pitched.

-- In his most recent time out on Thursday, the righty went 5 1/3 innings against the Arizona Diamondbacks, giving up one earned run while surrendering three hits.
+- The right-hander's last time out was on Saturday against the Kansas City Royals, when he went six innings, surrendering two earned runs while giving up four hits.

-- The 27-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in 13 games this season.
-Opponents have a .284 batting average against him.
+- The 35-year-old has a 1.69 ERA and 4 strikeouts per nine innings in six games this season, while giving up a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.